combes-group/hugo-research-group-site/content/authors/Mohit/_index.md

   - Undergrad Students
 ---

-Meilan Jess is an undergraduate student in applied math with an area of emphasis in Quantum Engineering at the University of Colorado, Boulder.
-Her educational interests include abstract algebra and applied analysis.
-Their research interests are within the range of mathematical applications and modeling within quantum sensing.
+Mohit Bhat is an undergraduate senior in Electrical and Computer Engineering at the University of Colorado at Boulder.
+His relevant interests include quantum circuit theory, proposing new quantum gates, logic design, and RF electronics.
+His other interests are in philosophy, politics, mountains, reading, video games, and pretty much anything cool.

-Meilan is a part of the Engineering Honors Program at the University of Colorado, Boulder and has participated in a number of student organizations such as Engineers Without Borders (Chapter Secretary), oSTEM, and CHAMP (Colorado Homeless Assistance with Medicine Program).
-Aside from academics, she enjoys volunteering in humanitarian efforts such as vaccine clinics and spends her free time training BJJ and Muay Thai.